ErpNetDocs/dev/domain-api/samples/step-by-step/basic-renew-access-token.md

 ## Objective

 You have an external application that requires user login.
-You want to acquire an access token on behalf on the logged user.
+You want to acquire an access token on behalf of the logged user.

 Because the access token has a validity of 1 hour, you want to renew it, instead of forcing the user to log in again.